29 awesome things to do in The Hague in 2024

 Who dares to try the infamous herring?
 Image: Freepik

-Foodhallen Centrum, Foodhallen Scheveningen, and MingleMush are great examples of the great variety and quality of international cuisines you can find in The Hague.
+Foodhallen Centrum, Foodhallen Scheveningen, and MingleMush are great examples of the variety and quality of international cuisines you can find in The Hague.

 READ MORE | The Hague among 20 best European street food cities (WTF?)

-These places will have something for everyone (trust us, of all cultures and pickiness levels), and leave you with a good impression of the international and entrepreneurial spirit of the Netherlands.
+These places will have something for everyone (trust us, of all cultures and pickiness levels) and leave you with a good impression of the international and entrepreneurial spirit of the Netherlands.

 💰 Price: Varies depending on the specific vendor